Bowhead Whales: Fascinating and Vocal Mammals of the Arctic

 Why Do Whales Sing?

 Researchers aren't sure why whales sing.
 Only male humpback whales produce songs.
 Scientists theorize that at least in this species the purpose of the songs is to attract females.
 Other theories have been suggested, however.
 The songs may provide long-distance contact between the whales and maintain group cohesiveness.
 They may warn of a problem or of danger.
-They may even be used to advertise the identity of a particular whale or their group.
+They may even be used to advertise the identity of a particular animal or their group.

 It's been suggested that baleen whale songs help with navigation and environmental analysis and partially replace echolocation, One theory says that baleen whales compare distant and distorted songs to the correct version of the song stored in their memory.
 This may tell them not only where the singers are located but also something about the environment between them and the singers.

 The idea that whales sing for enjoyment has also been raised, but this suggestion isn't being considered seriously because it can't be tested.
+It's possible that some whales enjoy singing even if the main purpose of the activity is unrelated to enjoyment.
+It would be very interesting to know whether this is the case.

 Reproduction and Lifespan

-Bowhead whales mate in the late winter or spring.
+The whales mate in the late winter or spring.
 They don't breed every year, however.
 The female generally has only one calf and gives birth every three to seven years.
 The gestation period is thirteen to fourteen months.
 The baby is grey in colour at birth.

-Researchers estimate the age of bowhead whales by determining the age of stone or ivory harpoons embedded in dead whales and by an examination of eye tissue.
+Researchers estimate the age of bowhead whales by determining the age of stone or ivory harpoons embedded in dead animals and by an examination of eye tissue.
 They say that a lifespan of longer than 100 years is likely.
 Some researchers even suggest that a lifespan of 200 years is possible.

 There is increasingly good evidence that bowhead whales can live for well over 100 years, and they may be the longest-lived mammal on Earth.— The American Cetacean Society

 The literature states that the bowhead whale population is both of least concern and endangered.
-This sounds impossible, but the assessments actually refer to different subpopulations of the whale.
+This sounds impossible, but the assessments actually refer to different subpopulations of the animal.
 According to the IUCN, or the International Union for Conservation of Nature, the Bearing-Chukchi-Beaufort Sea population is of least concern, the Sea of Okhotsk population is endangered, and the Spitsbergen population is critically endangered.

 Commercial whaling took a tremendous toll on the bowhead whale population.
-Today the whales are no longer hunted commercially.
+Today the animals are no longer hunted commercially.
 They are actually increasing in number in the Bearing-Chukchi-Beaufort Sea region.
 Subsistence hunting by indigenous people in the whale's habitat is allowed, but a quota must be followed.
 This low-level hunting doesn't seem to be interfering with the recovery of the population.

 It's hard to get accurate population counts because of the secretive life of the whale, but it seems that it isn't recovering in all parts of its range.
 Overall, though, it's doing okay because of the success of the Bearing-Chukchi-Beaufort Sea population.
 Some researchers have expressed concern about the effects of gas and oil exploration, entanglement in fishing gear, ship strikes, pollution, disturbance by tourists, and the loss of Arctic ice.
 The loss of ice may be biggest threat of all for Arctic mammals.